open-education-hub/web-security/end-to-end-attack/index.md

 But we can also use more specific queries to find targets that interest us.
 You can also specify the port numbers inside the shodan query, using the ```port:``` filter.
 Knowing that [WSO2](https://wso2.com) the default HTTP and HTTPS ports of a WSO2 product are 9763 and 9443 respectively, we can try to use the ```WSO2 port:9443,9763``` query, you can find some [WSO2](https://wso2.com) targets across the internet.

 <img src="./assets/shodan_finding_2-2.png" width=800 height=400>

+TODO Find targets using favicon hash with shodan

 ### Find targets using Google Dorks